funkybrain/Transmission/README.txt

 To do list:
 ----------

-> can we control framerate playback of embedded swf movies?
 > can we avoid the slowdown when player only crosses path without changing?
 > implement moovesmooth
 > preloader!
 > remove tileset to save on memory
-> blend shutter textures

 > if at Tdeath - 10s pas de declenchement rouleau, attendre declenchement puis ajouter 10s de vie